 Be a Role Model

 Bullying is a learned behavior.
 Children pick up antisocial behaviors like bullying from adult role models, parents, teachers, and from media representation.
-A recent study done by Brigham Young University researchers found that there are an average of 52 acts of relational aggression an hour on reality TV and 33 an hour on regular TV shows.
+A study done by Brigham Young University researchers found that there are an average of 52 acts of relational aggression an hour on reality TV and 33 an hour on regular TV shows.
 This type of general meanness rubs off on kids.

 Build a Consensus

-Typically, bystanders often feel powerless to help, thinking that stepping in may bring the bully's wrath on themselves or make them into social outcasts.
+Typically, bystanders often feel powerless to help.
+They think that stepping in may bring the bully's attacks onto themselves or make them into social outcasts.
 But the Youth Voice Project found that some sort of connection with a bystander helped the victim cope with the situation.
-The victim felt better when a witness approached them, called, or emailed afterwards; acknowledged the situation; and said that what happened wasn’t okay.
+The victim felt better when a witness approached them afterwards and acknowledged that what happened wasn’t okay.

 Work With the Bully

 Don’t forget that the bully has his or her own set of problems to deal with and also needs help from adults.
 Bullies often engage in bullying behaviors out of a lack of empathy and trust or as a result of problems at home.